 |Max DTI ratios||43%||45% to 50%|

 Loan limits are the amount of money an institution will lend to a buyer under a given program and generally vary based on where the subject property is located.
-At the end of 2019, Fannie Mae raised their limits for a single-family conventional conforming non-jumbo loan to $510,400 from just over $484,000 for most areas of the U.S. (Alaska, Guam, Hawaii, and the U.S. Virgin Islands excluded) with higher loan limits in certain high-costs areas.
+As of 2023, Fannie Mae raised their limits for a single-family conventional loan to $726,200 for most areas of the U.S. (Alaska, Guam, Hawaii, and the U.S. Virgin Islands excluded) with higher loan limits in certain high-costs areas.

 |County||FHA Loan Limit|